Health Care Assistant Training

 This is the first stage of the National Care Certificate which all new Health Care assistants must complete within 12 weeks of the start of employment.

-The Care Certificate is an induction programme that sets out the learning outcomes, competencies and standards of behaviour that are expected to ensure that you will deliver caring, compassionate and high quality care.
+The Care Certificate is an induction programme that sets out the learning outcomes, competencies and standards of behavior that are expected to ensure that you will deliver caring, compassionate and high quality care.

 You will be supervised by Registered Nurses and experienced Health Care Assistants until you are assessed as competent in each standard.

-This is the first stage of a career pathway for HCAs.
-There are opportunities to undertake the level 2 Diploma in Clinical Health Care Support; the Assistant Practitioner programme and pathways into Nurse Education.
+This is the first stage of an exciting career pathway for HCA’s.
+There are opportunities to undertake the level 2 Diploma in Clinical Health Care Support; the Trainee Nursing Associate programme and pathways into Registered Nurse Education.

-If this sounds like the kind of career you can see yourself in, please apply for one of our Health Care Assistant vacancies on NHS jobs.
+If this sounds like the kind of career you can see yourself in, please apply for one of our Health Care Assistant vacancies on NHS jobs or on the hospital website via “working for us”.

 If your application is shortlisted, you will be asked to attend an assessment where you will come to the hospital for a face to face interview.
-You may also be asked to take part in a range of activities, such as a numeracy test, to assess your suitability for a role as a Health Care Assistant.
+You may also be asked to take part in a range of activities, such as a numeracy test, to assess your suitability for a role as a Health Care Assistant in the hospital.

 For further information please contact: